maanyakaran/core/README.md

      ```

   3. validate()<br/>
-     validate method of Maanyakaran object returns object with keys as per input object and value as an array of error
+     validate method of Maanyakaran object returns `ValidationResults` object with keys as per input object and value as an array of error
      message(s) if the value for the corresponding key is invalid as per the constraints.
      ```javascript
      const constraints = {